-We defined the integers of K to be those α such that the particular polynomial (2.4) has coefficients in \mathbf{Z} .
-Here is a more abstract characterization of \mathcal{O}K .
-It is closer to the definition needed when K is replaced by a finite extension of \mathbf{Q} with degree greater than 2 and is used in the second proof of Theorem 5.4 below (but is not used elsewhere here).
+We defined the integers of K to be those α such that the particular polynomial (2.4) has coefficients in Z. Here is a more abstract characterization of \mathcal{O}K .
+It will be important in one proof later (for Theorem 5.4) and is closer to the definition that is needed when K is replaced by a finite extension of Q of degree greater than 2.